xp-dojo/consumer-driven-contracts/README.md

 Have a play with them withdrawing money from the ATM and transfering monies in the mobile application.
 If you have any problems ask one of us in the room to help you.
 > Top tip: to start a service find the service main class in src/main/java and right click to find the runner.

-Now have a look at the account-service swagger API as it will tell you a lot about what you can do in that service.
-The swagger UI can be found here: http://localhost:8901/swagger-ui.html#/bank-account-endpoint.
+Now have a look at the `account-service` swagger API as it will tell you a lot about what you can do in that service.
+The swagger UI can be found at http://localhost:8901/swagger-ui.html#/bank-account-endpoint.
 Use the Swagger UI to `GET` all the accounts.

 You now have a good idea about what the application architecture does, we can now change it a little.